 - Keeping your trees pruned to avoid decay and strengthen the overall structure.
 Don’t top your trees, as this can lead to uneven growth and limb and trunk failure.

-Our tree care experts can help recommend a new tree which can thrive in our climate and in your landscape.
+Our tree care experts can help recommend a new tree which can thrive in the Texas climate and in your landscape.